Copper: Extraction

-This give crude copper, about 98% Cu by weight, which is purified by electrolysis giving Cu at up to 99.99% purity.
+This produces crude copper, which is about 98% copper by mass and is then purified by electrolysis to a purity of up to 99%.
 During the electrolysis small amounts of silver and gold may be precipitated into a sludge that can be reprocessed to recover the precious metals.

 Aside from sulfides, another family of ores are oxides.
 Approximately 15% of the world's copper supply derives from these oxides.
 The beneficiation process for oxides involves extraction with sulfuric acid solutions followed by electrolysis.
 In parallel with the above method for "concentrated" sulfide and oxide ores, copper is recovered from mine tailings and heaps.
 A variety of methods are used including leaching with sulfuric acid, ammonia, ferric chloride.
 Biological methods are also used.

 A potential source of copper is polymetallic nodules, which have an estimated concentration 1.3%.

 Recycling

 According to the International Resource Panel's Metal Stocks in Society report, the global per capita stock of copper in use in society is 35–55 kg.
 Much of this is in more-developed countries (140–300 kg per capita) rather than less-developed countries (30–40 kg per capita).
 In 2001, a typical automobile contained 20–30 kg of copper.
 By 2014, the copper and copper alloy content of internal combustion engine vehicles decreased to 16.8 kg, but increased again to 24.5 kg by 2023.
 At the same time, a battery electric vehicle already contains around 91 kg of copper and copper alloys.

 Like aluminium, copper is recyclable without any loss of quality, both from raw state and from manufactured products.
 An estimated 80% of all copper ever mined is still in use today.
 In volume, copper is the third most recycled metal after iron and aluminium.
 As of 2023, recycled copper supplies about one-third of global demand.

 The process of recycling copper is roughly the same as is used to extract copper but requires fewer steps.
 High-purity scrap copper is melted in a furnace and then reduced and cast into billets and ingots.
 Lower-purity scrap is melted to form black copper (70–90% pure, containing impurities such as iron, zinc, tin, and nickel), followed by oxidation of impurities in a converter to form blister copper (96–98% pure), which is then refined as before.